 What can we do to financially prepare for life events such as these?
-Why is it important to discuss with your partner both your perspectives on the importance of different life events?
+Why is it important to discuss with your partner both your perspectives on the importance of different life events, such as family planning?

 - Answers should include saving, loans, insurance. - Answers should include two heads better than one, common goals are more likely to be reached, respectful relationships require discussion to reach outcomes both partners are happy with.